Russia declares an emergency in Kursk, under attack by Ukraine. 14 die in a Russian strike on a mall

 July saw the heaviest civilian casualties in Ukraine since October 2022, the U.N.
 Human Rights Monitoring Mission in Ukraine said Friday.
 Conflict-related violence killed at least 219 civilians and injured 1,018 in July, the mission said.

-Russia's Defense Ministry said reinforcements were on their way to Kursk to counter Ukraine's daring raid.
-Russia is deploying multiple rocket launchers, towed artillery guns, tanks transported on trailers and heavy tracked vehicles, the RIA-Novosti new agency said, citing the Defense Ministry.
+Russia’s Defense Ministry said reinforcements were on their way to Kursk to counter Ukraine’s raid, with Russia deploying multiple rocket launchers, towed artillery guns, tanks transported on trailers and heavy tracked vehicles.

+The ministry reported fighting in the western outskirts of Sudzha, about 10 kilometers (6 miles) from the border.
+The town has an important pipeline transit hub for Russian natural gas exports to Europe.

 “The operational situation in the Kursk region remains difficult,” Kursk acting governor Alexei Smirnov said on Telegram.